JohanVillard/holbertonschool-low_level_programming/functions_nested_loops/README.md

 Which sign is the number
 Compute absolute value
 Display last digit of a number
-Displa a countdown of minute in 24 hours
+Display a countdown of minute in 24 hours
+Display a times table
+Sum two numbers
+Display n to 98